Brigitte D'Ortschy: Zen-training and teaching

-Shortly after her arrival in Japan Brigitte D'Ortschy met Zen-Master Ryoko Roshi (1885–1973) and in April 1964 she began her rigorous Zen-training under him in the Fukusho-ji in Tokio and in the Mokuso-in in Kamakura.
-She earned a living as lecturer at the Waseda, Yokohama and Tokio universities, and being an articulate writer, she wrote many articles about traditional Japanese culture and its Zen schools of art.
+Shortly after her arrival in Japan Brigitte D'Ortschy met Zen-Master Ryoko Roshi (1885–1973) and in April 1964 she began her rigorous Zen-training under him in the Fukusho-ji in Tokyo and in the Mokuso-in in Kamakura.
+She earned a living as a lecturer at the Waseda, Yokohama and Tokyo universities, and being an articulate writer, she wrote many articles about traditional Japanese culture and its Zen schools of art.
 Brigitte D'Ortschy underwent the entire Koan-training which she completed in 1972 when she received Inka Shomei.
 Yasutani Haku'un Roshi bestowed on her the Dharma name Doru Chiko Daishi and she became his Dharma heir.
 In 1973 Yamada Koun Ken Enko Zenshin Roshi (1907–1989) held the Hasan-Sai ceremony for her and she inherited his Dharma too.
 Yamada Koun gave her the name Koun An Roshi.
 From then on she was called Koun An Doru Chiko Roshi (=Daishi).
-In 1983 Yamada Roshi confirmed her as an authentic Zen-Master in her own right (Shoshike) of the Sanbo Kyodan lineage.
+In 1983 Yamada Roshi confirmed her as an authentic Zen Master in her own right (Shoshike) of the Sanbo Kyodan lineage.
 Koun An Doru Chiko Roshi is the 85th generation after Shakyamuni Buddha and the 35th generation after Dogen Zenji.

-In the San'un zendo in Kamakura she befriended her Zen companion Philip Kapleau who was then writing his zen classic The Three Pillars of Zen.
+In the San'un zendo in Kamakura, she befriended her Zen companion Philip Kapleau who was then writing his zen classic The Three Pillars of Zen.
 She designed the cover of this book and translated it into German.
 Those parts of Phillip Kapleau's book which were originally written in Kanbun she translated anew into English to keep her German translation as faithful as possible.
 The German edition (Die Drei Pfeiler des Zen) was eventually published in 1969.
 During these years Hugo Makibi Enomiya Lassalle SJ became her Zen companion, as well as the Californian Jesuit Father Thomas Hand, one of the first Catholic priests in the San'un zendo and pioneer of the Christian/Buddhist dialogue.
 Her long friendship with Father Hand is documented in an exchange of letters spanning 20 years.